 - AirTag 2 costs $29 single / $99 for a 4-pack; AirTag 1 has dropped to $24 / $60 — price gap favors Gen 1 on budget

-- AirTag 1 still works fine on the Find My network — 2 billion devices ping both generations identically
+- AirTag 1 still works fine on the Find My network — over a billion devices ping both generations identically

 AirTag 2 vs AirTag 1: Full Spec Comparison